lorancou/btdf/README.md

 Copyright (c) 2014 Laurent Couvidou
 Contact: <lorancou@free.fr>

-I should write a description here.
+Move the duck to the finish with the chat.
+All connected people play together!

-In the meantime the game is being developed there: http://btdf.roustach.fr.
+The game is playable here: http://btdf.roustach.fr.

 Libraries
 --------------------------------------------------------------------------------